article

 Use this as occupation-level context only.
 A portfolio can make your evidence easier to review, but it does not prove employment, interviews, pay, or timing.

 Do not claim portfolios are becoming more important, AI portfolios will be required, or employers asked for different artifacts last year based on the current panel.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 Claim typeCurrent statusWhy